You have 0 free articles left this month.

 ==

-Douglas said while it's unlikely the Court will deliver its decision this year, it will be interest to see what the Full Federal Court decides and importantly what the ATO does next should it lose the appeal.
+Douglas said while it's unlikely the court would deliver its decision this year, it would be interesting to see what the Federal Court decides and, importantly, what the ATO does next should it lose the appeal.

-The ATO has issued an interim decision impact statement in the meantime which states the ATO will stick to its views until the appeals process has been exhausted.
+The ATO issued an interim decision impact statement stating the ATO would stick to its views until the appeals process has been exhausted.

-"So the Tax Office has made it clear in respect of 2023 distributions that it expects us to comply with its existing views there," said Douglas.
+"So the Tax Office has made it clear in respect of 2023 distributions that it expects us to comply with its existing views there," Douglas said.

 "Depending on what the lodgement day is we potentially still have a little bit of time up our sleeve to wait and see how it all plays out.